-It means the Menu of the day and it really is a very interesting option for price and quality, it usually costs around 10-12 euros per person and it offers homemade dishes and local cuisine.
-It´s offered in almost all bars and restaurants at lunchtime which starts from 1 PM.
+A very interesting option for price and quality, it usually costs around 10-12 euros per person, the perfect option if you want to try homemade dishes and local cuisine.
+It´s offered in almost all bars and restaurants at lunchtime, which starts around 1 PM.

-The Menu includes starter, main course (with meat, fish) with garniture which can be salad, vegetables or French fries, and dessert.
+The menu includes a starter or “primero” usually soup, or salad or pasta, a main course or “segundo”, meat or fish options with garniture, a bit more elaborated dishes, and dessert too.
 Drink and bread are also included.
-Note that each dish and dessert you can choose it from a minimum of 3 different options, so there are always some of the taste of the customer, and normally the dilemma is which one to choose because they are all tasty.
+Note that each dish and dessert you can choose it from a minimum of 3 different options, so you’ll have always an option that you’ll like, usually, the dilemma is which one to choose because they are all tasty.

-The courses of the Menu change every day, and we tell you a secret: Thursdays is the day of the Paella!
+The courses of the Menu change every day, and we’ll you a secret: Thursdays is the day of the Paella!

-Dinner then will be quite late if we are still having lunch at 3 pm.
-Yes, you are right we have dinner around 9 pm or later.
+If lunch is from 1 to 3 pm Dinner then it will be quite late you might think.
+Yes, you are right, we have dinner around 9 pm or later.

-From Monday to Thursday fewer people will be eating out for dinner.
-Friday and Saturday are the days for the Spaniards to enjoy a nice night out.
-During the week we might just have some light tapas and a drink after work and on the weekend we get together with friends a family to have a nice diner.
+Friday and Saturday are the days for the Spaniards to enjoy a beautiful night out.
+During the week we might just have some light tapas and a drink after work, and on the weekend we get together with friends a family to have a nice diner.

-Just remember that Paella is a lunch meal, not really a dinner one especially if you’ll be eating late.
+Just remember that Paella is a lunch meal, not a dinner one, especially if you’ll be eating late.

 The Chef José Andrés gives you here his best recommendations for a whole day eating in Barcelona.